dragosmatteo/Advanced-DOM-Bankist/README.md

 # Advanced-DOM-Bankist

-A site made for a bank, I made it much more dynamic and it can be published even for a real bank!
+A site made for a bank, I made it much more dynamic and it can be published even for a real bank